gi-ba-bu/mywebsite/content/home/demo.md

 design:
   spacing:
     # Customize the section spacing.
 Order is top, right, bottom, left.
-    padding: ["50px", "0", "50px", "0"]
+    padding: ["50px", "0px", "50px", "0px"]

-advanced:
-  css_style: ''

 ---

 My name is **Giacomo**.

 Last thing first, I earned my PhD from the [School of Mathematics](https://eps.leeds.ac.uk/maths-research-innovation) at the University of Leeds (UK) in 2021.
 In my [research](https://etheses.whiterose.ac.uk/28836/), I was interested in analytical modelling of group behavior.
 Among my current interests are data science and mathematics communication.
 I am also a qualified secondary school teacher in the UK and former mathematics teacher.

 <!--- [Explore similar templates](https://wowchemy.com/templates/)